 On January 25th, 2021, Hanover became the first New Hampshire community to join the Coalition when its select board voted to authorize entering into the Joint Powers Agreement (Item 4).
 Refer to Sustainable Hanover for more information.

 Lebanon Community Power

-On May 11, 2021, the Nashua Board of Alderman voted to enter into the Joint Powers Agreement and join the Coalition.
+On May 11, 2021, the Nashua Board of Alderman voted to enter into the Joint Powers Agreement and join the Coalition (page 18).
 Refer to the City’s Electric Aggregation Committee for additional information.

 Dover Community Power